-Andr-s Manuel L-pez Obrador Fast Facts
+Andrés Manuel López Obrador Fast Facts

 Birth date: November 13, 1953

-Birth place: Tepetit-n, Mexico
+Birth place: Tepetitán, Mexico

-Birth name: Andr-s Manuel L-pez Obrador
+Birth name: Andrés Manuel López Obrador

-Father: Andr-s L-pez Ram-n, a store owner
+Father: Andrés López Ramón, a store owner

-Mother: Manuela Obrador Gonz-lez, a store owner
+Mother: Manuela Obrador González, a store owner

-Children: with Beatriz Guti-rrez M-ller: Jes-s Ernesto; with Roc-o Beltr-n Medina: Jos- Ram-n, Andr-s Manuel, Gonzalo Alfonso
+Children: with Beatriz Gutiérrez Müller: Jesús Ernesto; with Rocío Beltrán Medina: José Ramón, Andrés Manuel, Gonzalo Alfonso

-Education: Universidad Nacional Aut-noma de M-xico, Public Administration and Political Science, 1976
+Education: Universidad Nacional Autónoma de México, Public Administration and Political Science, 1976

 Religion: Raised Catholic, identifies as Christian